Understanding today.

 Wealth & assets

-Fill in your details and press the button — you'll get one card per party, ranked by the yearly impact on your finances, with every claim linked to its full explainer.
+Fill in your details and press the button — you'll get a verdict, your current tax traps, and one card per party ranked by the yearly impact on your finances, with every claim linked to its full explainer.

-Modelled on 2025/26 rates: income tax (rest-of-UK and Scottish bands), employee/Class-4 NI, SDLT, CGT (18/24%, £3,000 exemption), Universal Credit child element (£3,514/yr), private school fees VAT at 20%.
-Party proposals as published and analysed on this site; qualitative impacts are flagged, not scored.
-One-off effects (like stamp duty on a purchase) are shown separately from yearly effects.
+Modelled on 2026/27 rates: income tax (rest-of-UK and Scottish bands, with pension contributions deducted before tax), SDLT including first-time-buyer relief, CGT (18/24%, £3,000 exemption), Universal Credit child element (£3,514/yr, shown before taper and benefit cap), child benefit clawback (£60,000–£80,000 on adjusted income), private school fees VAT at 20%.
+Party proposals as published and analysed on this site; qualitative impacts are flagged, not scored; projections are labelled.
+One-off effects (like stamp duty) are shown separately from yearly effects.
+Scotland: income tax uses Scottish bands; property purchases pay LBTT (not modelled).
 Not financial advice.

 How this works